s241646/cds_predictor/reports/README.md

 * [x] Used Hydra to load the configurations and manage your hyperparameters (M11)
 * [x] Use profiling to optimize your code (M12)
 * [x] Use logging to log important events in your code (M14)
-* [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code (M14) [in progress]
+* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code (M14)
 * [x] Consider running a hyperparameter optimization sweep (M14)
 * [x] Use PyTorch-lightning (if applicable) to reduce the amount of boilerplate in your code (M15)